 Project: NBS10

-NOTE: Gestational age is most precisely estimated from in vitro fertilization information, followed by ultrasonographic metrics, followed by the time from the first day of the last menstrual period.
+NOTE: The most precise estimate of gestational age is derived from in vitro fertilization information, followed by ultrasonographic metrics, followed by the time from the first day of the last menstrual period.

 Graves’ disease